Pelagicore/qface/docs/grammar.rst

 Tags / Annotations
 ==================

 Tags allows an interface author to extend the existing grammar with additional meta information, called tags, aka annotations.
 One or several annotations can stand in from of a module, interface, struct or enum.
-They are also allowed before an operation, property or event.
+They are also allowed before an operation, property or signal.
 Everywhere where a documentation comment is allowed you can also add annotations.

 An annotation looks like this::